cloudmesh-community/fa18-423-03/project-report/report.md

 extra money to access a higher quality version of the same services that we tested.

+As shown by our results, there are a few similarities and differences to note when deciding what platform to use when executing our program.
+The Terrans Force T5 computer by far outperformed all the other machines both in run times for compiler.py and query.py.
+Notably, the Terrans Force T5 outperformed the other three machines on every single query execution.
+Two of the other machines had the same amount of RAM as the T5, therefore its superior run times may be on account of the more powerful Intel processor that it held.
+The other three machines exhibited similar run times.
+Interestingly, the two instances we ran on Chameleon Cloud had 8 GB of RAM and 16 GB of RAM, respectively, but there was no significant difference in run time between them.

+Although, these results are difficult to extrapolate to all computer forms, based on our results, our program runs best on local machines that have both high RAM and powerful processors.
+However, users may not want to take up their own hard disk space with these large data files, therefore we recommend running on a virtual machine with minimum 8 GB of RAM.
+Services such as Azure and AWS offer a wide range of virtual machine options so it is up to the user how much they are willing to pay for speed and processing power.

 ## Conclusion

 At the beginning of this project, we had a goal to find a way to take the